G.I. Joe (film series): G.I. Joe: The Invasion of Cobra Island - Part 1 (2009)

-In 2009 to promote The Rise of Cobra 2 short stop-motion films were created.
+To promote the release of The Rise of Cobra, 2 short stop-motion films were created.

 G.I.
 Joe: The Invasion of Cobra Island - Part 2 (2009)

 A sequel to G.I.
 Joe: The Invasion of Cobra Island - Part 1.

 Snake Eyes Has Something to Say...
 G.I.
 Joe Origins (2021)

 Released in promotion for Snake Eyes, Paramount produced a stop-motion short film, including toys of the characters of the film where they discuss the upcoming movie as a reboot/prequel.
 The short debuted on the studio's YouTube channel.

 Morning Light: A Weapon with Stories to Tell (2021)

 The home video release of Snake Eyes, included a bonus feature short that debuted in the form of an animated motion comic.
 The plot detailed the origins of the character's weapon, Morning Light.